johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 ### Fixes

-- Fixed an issue which caused some customers to unexpectedly start seeing the sidepane open (when the sidebar was in the OFF state) with context when clicking on Teams and Outlook links.
+- Fixed an issue, which caused some customers to unexpectedly start seeing the sidepane open (when the sidebar was in the OFF state) with context when clicking on Teams and Outlook links.

 ## Version 136.0.3240.29: April 22, 2025